omar-ramo/yawm/README.md

 Well, there is much more to go.

 ### To run it locally:
+- download or clone the repo
+- create a virtual environment
+- `cp .env.example .env`
+- `pip install requirements.txt`
-`python manage migrate --settings=yawm.settings.dev` `python manage runserver --settings=yawm.settings.dev`
+- `python manage migrate --settings=yawm.settings.dev`
+- `python manage runserver --settings=yawm.settings.dev`